adarshcode/CustomCourses/SOLID/README.md

 ## Prerequisites

-- Basic programming knowledge in any language
+- **Intermediate programming knowledge** in C#, Java, Python, or similar OOP language
+- **Experience with classes and objects** - you should be comfortable creating and using classes
-- Understanding of variables, functions, and basic control structures
+- **Understanding of basic OOP concepts** like inheritance and method overriding
-- Familiarity with command-line tools for compiling/running programs
+- **Familiarity with interfaces or abstract classes** (helpful but not required)
+- **Basic knowledge of software development** - you've built applications before
+- **.NET SDK 6.0 or later** for running C# examples
 - Basic C# syntax knowledge (variables, methods, classes) is helpful but not required

 ## Required Tools